SAP-archive/data-intelligence-codejam-exercises/exercise/chat/readme.md

 ![Select Conversion](images/cjdhchat030.jpg)

 ### Run the graph
-Now you have a graph that can receive data from the MQTT server to display it in its terminal, and to send the data typed in the the terminal to the MQTT server.
+Now you have a graph that will receive data from the MQTT server to display it in its terminal, and will send the data typed in the terminal to the MQTT server.

 ![Graph with MQTT operators](images/cjdhchat040.jpg)